Arkansas, Louisiana and Mississippi Railroad

 The Arkansas, Louisiana and Mississippi Railroad is a 117 mi short-line railroad in northern Louisiana and southern Arkansas.
 Opened in 1908, it has undergone several corporate reorganizations, but has remained independent of larger carriers.
 In 2004, paper producer Georgia-Pacific sold the company to shortline operator Genesee & Wyoming Inc. Traffic generally consists of lumber, paper, forest products, and chemicals.

-The AL&M runs north from Monroe, Louisiana, on the Canadian Pacific Kansas City's Meridian Speedway, through Bastrop to Crossett, Arkansas, generally paralleling U.S. Routes 165 and 425.
-At Crossett, the AL&M interchanges with the affiliated Fordyce and Princeton Railroad, which hauls its cars to the Union Pacific Railroad at Fordyce.
-A branch from Rolfe Junction to Hamburg, Arkansas, was abandoned in 1920, with the grade reused for a county road; in 2006 the AL&M leased a segment of line in Bastrop from the Union Pacific Railroad.
+The AL&M runs north from Monroe, Louisiana, on the Canadian Pacific Kansas City's Meridian Speedway, through Bastrop and Crossett, Arkansas, to Fordyce, generally paralleling U.S. Routes 165 and 425.
+At Crossett, until 2023, the AL&M interchanged with the affiliated Fordyce and Princeton Railroad, which hauls its cars to the Union Pacific Railroad at Fordyce.
+In 2023, the Fordyce and Princeton was absorbed into the AL&M. A branch from Rolfe Junction to Hamburg, Arkansas, was abandoned in 1920, with the grade reused for a county road; in 2006 the AL&M leased a segment of line in Bastrop from the Union Pacific Railroad.